ONSdigital/bi-control-api/README.md

 ## API Endpoints

-If you do not specify a period, the record for the most recent period will be returned.

 If you want to specify a particular period, use the format below.

 | method | endpoint                                         | example                               |